Posts

 The fourth first step

-Five years ago this month, I began the last journey I thought I'd ever find myself making.
+Eight years ago this month, I began the last journey I thought I'd ever find myself making.
 It began when I decided to end my marriage.
-What had been a comparatively quiet and drama-free life both during the marriage and prior to that was now a battleground of moral and spiritual crisis.
-My wife and I weren't really happy in the marriage, but our religious inclinations prevented us from seeking what common sense seemed to be telling us.
-That is, we didn't seek it until I decided to rip off the bandage and get a divorce.
-Then all hell broke loose.
+What had been a comparatively quiet and drama-free life both before I got married and during the marriage itself was now the battleground of a moral and spiritual crisis.
+My wife and I weren't really happy in the marriage, but our religious inclinations initially prevented us from seeking the only solution that common sense seemed to be telling us: divorce.
+After months of struggling with a lot of hard, big feelings that I didn't understand, I decided to rip off the bandage and embrace that bitter, forbidden destiny.
+As I predicted when I made that choice, all hell broke loose.
 My parents sided with my wife, most of our friends sided with her, and I was left alone in an apartment I couldn't afford by myself.
-Of course, we were also expecting our first child at the time of this separation, so that only added to public disdain for yours truly.
-Nevertheless, it had to be done.
-Those orders came directly from my gut and they were incontrovertible.
-Since the condition of our marriage was deteriorating rap
+Of course, we were also expecting our first child at the time of this separation, so that only added to public disdain for yours